-When sourcing, roasting, and brewing coffee, it’s important that it arrives at a balanced cup.
+When sourcing, roasting, and brewing coffee, it’s important to arrive at a perfectly balanced cup.
 If you want to learn more about tasting coffee, we recommend focusing on the four tasting pillars that we use for palate development.
 We use these every day to be sure the coffee we serve tastes balanced and delicious.
 Coffee is often described in terms of complex foods like meyer lemon, starfruit, dutch chocolate & turbinado sugar.
 These flavors can be present in great coffee but we prefer to start by mastering these four tasting categories:

 High quality coffee has natural sugars that are caramelized in the roasting process.
 It should have natural sweetness.
 Is it sweet like caramel, sugar, peach juice, or meyer lemon.
 Try grinding your coffee finer to bring out more sweetness & depth.